kenfus/kaggle_fun/blindness_detection/ReadMe.md

 ## Todo

-Use a pretrained model, maybe Increase the size of the NN.
-Also take the inbalanced data more into account.
+* Use a pretrained model, just to see the difference
+* Increase the size of this NN and experiment more
+* Clean the files, I think there are many packages which were used at the beginning (e.g. the filters) but not anymore.